markkorput/ofxUiEditor/README.md

 # ofxUiEditor
 OF addon intended as extension to ofxInterface that provides tools for faster UI-layout design and implementation.

+_!! both the addon and this document are very much a work-in-progress !!_

 ## Usage - Basic

 Create a layout (similar to a website's html file)